amaximus/met_alerts_hu/README.md

 | county_id | **Y** | `` | county identifier |
 ---

-region_id can found as kt value in the URL when hovering on the region at [MET Vészjelzés](https://www.met.hu/idojaras/veszelyjelzes/index.php).
+region_id can be found as kt value in the URL when hovering on the region at [MET Vészjelzés](https://www.met.hu/idojaras/veszelyjelzes/index.php).
 When set it will display the current weather alerts.

 county_id can be found as serial value of the county when counties are sorted alphabetically (1: reserved, 2: Baranya;...; 20: Zala).
 When set it will display the special meteo conditions e.g. forecasts from next 0-24 hours.